kennethkietvuong/cse15l-lab-reports/lab-report-1-week-2.md

 * We are going to be using the `scp` command to make this magic work.
 SCP stands for Secure Copy Protocol, and basically it's another way to copy files (but between networks).
 We *always* run this command through the client (your computer).

-### Step 1 - Creating a file to transfer
+### Part 1 - Creating a file to transfer
 1. On your computer (*not accessing the server computer*), create a file called **WhereAmI.java** & then put this piece of code into the file:
     ```java
     class WhereAmI {
         public static void main(String[] args) {
             System.out.println(System.getProperty("os.name"));
             System.out.println(System.getProperty("user.name"));
             System.out.println(System.getProperty("user.home"));
             System.out.println(System.getProperty("user.dir"));
         }
     }
     ```
     2. Save the file, then in your terminal, run the `javac` & `java` commands for that file (*you can skip this if you don't have java installed*):
         > javac WhereAmI.java

         > java WhereAmI

     * Keep in mind what this file does!
 It should print your system's properties or info about it.

-### Step 2 - Transfering the file
+### Part 2 - Transfering the file
 1. Now that we have the file on your computer, let's use the `scp` command to transfer the file to the server computer:
      > scp WhereAmI.java username@ieng6.ucsd.edu:~/
       * It should prompt you to enter your password just like logging in with `ssh`, so enter your password.
 2. Once it has done its *magic*, log back into the ieng6 server computer using `ssh` like the usual, and use the `ls` command.
 You should see that the **WhereAmI.java** file is right in your home directory!
 3. You're able to use the `javac` & `java` commands to run the file, as the server has java installed!
 Try running those two commands to see what you get.
     * You probably should get the properties of the server computer that you are accessing!

     ![Image](/lab-report-1-images/scptransferfile.png)

 <p>&nbsp;</p>